-With a balance transfer credit card, you could consolidate all of your credit card debt into a single credit card with a low promotion rate—often as low as 0%.
-While moving your debt to a card with a 0% rate might sound attractive, there’s usually a balance transfer fee, and the promotional rate only lasts an average of 16 months.
-Then, the card functions as any other credit card would, the rate goes back up, and you’re still on the hook for all the debt you didn’t pay off.
+With a balance transfer credit card, you could consolidate all of your credit card debt into a single card with a low promotion rate—often as low as 0 percent.
+While this might sound attractive, there’s often a balance transfer fee and the promotional rate only lasts an average of 16 months.
+Then, the card functions as any other credit card, the rate goes back up, and you’re still on the hook for all the debt you didn’t pay off.

 If you can afford to pay off all of your credit card debt in a very short amount of time, balance transfer cards could be the right solution for you.
 But since most people wouldn’t have to struggle with credit card debt if they could afford to pay it off that fast, balance transfer cards could end up being a short-term solution for a long-term problem.

 Stuck paying high interest rates on debt you could otherwise afford?
 A credit counseling agency could help.
 These non-profit organizations work with consumers who need help with debt management, budgeting, and financial education.
 They also offer Debt Management Plans (DMP) to eligible clients who owe 15 to 49 percent of their annual income in debt but enough to pay it off at a reduced interest rate.